How to Build a Good Referral Partner Program

 Once your partner is engaged in the partnership, it’s time to bring them up to speed.
 Since you are asking your partner to refer and essentially sell your services, it’s important that they understand the basics of what you are offering as well as the latest product updates.
 You can do this by developing a channel enablement strategy.

-For companies that have referral partner programs embedded as part of their entire business strategy, it may be worth notifying partners weeks in advance before a new feature is released so they can get prepared once it becomes available for the end-users.
+For companies that have referral partner programs embedded as part of their entire business strategy, it may be worth notifying partners weeks in advance before a new feature is released so they can get prepared once it becomes available for the end users.

 You wouldn’t want to send a salesman out "in the wild" without any information on the product or service they have to sell.
 Not only does this jeopardize the chances of having repeat purchases, but it could ruin the chances of the partnership becoming successful.

 Develop material or a quick video course to get them up to speed on the basics of what you offer, and keep them up to date with a partner portal like Kiflo.

-When setting up your referral partner program, remember to set tangible marketing and sales goals, and do so in a way that makes sense for your partner.
+When setting up your referral partner program, remember to set tangible marketing and sales goals and do so in a way that makes sense for your partner.

 If a partner can "see" the benefits of your program, it essentially sells itself.